Amitreddy14/alphonso/README.md

 ##  📧 Contact

-For inquiries, reach out to the Alphonso team:
+For inquiries, reach out to the Alphonso team